 \section{Introduction}

 The purpose of this paper is to prove the existence of a competitive equilibrium in a production economy with infinitely many commodities and a measure space of agents whose preferences are price dependent.
-In a seminal paper, Aumann \cite{aumann1966} showed the existence of a competitive equilibrium for an exchange economy with a finite dimensional commodity space and a continuum of agents modeled as an atomless finite measure space by utilizing Lyapunov's convexity theorem to dispense with convex preferences.
-Schmeidler \cite{schmeidler1969} generalized Aumann \cite{aumann1966} was generalized to allow incomplete preferences by Schmeidler \cite{schmeidler1969} and to include production by Hildenbrand \cite{hildenbrand70}.
+In a seminal paper, Aumann \cite{aumann1966} demonstrated the existence of a competitive equilibrium for an exchange economy with a finite dimensional commodity space and a continuum of agents modeled as an atomless finite measure space by utilizing Lyapunov's convexity theorem to dispense with convex preferences.
+Aumann's model in \cite{aumann1966} was generalized to allow incomplete preferences by Schmeidler \cite{schmeidler1969} and to include production by Hildenbrand \cite{hildenbrand70}.

 As Shafer\cite{shafer1974}\footnote{This was drawn to our attention by an anonymous referee.} and Balasko \cite{balasko2003a} pointed out, price dependent preferences have been traditionally explained by consumers taking relative prices as an indication of quality.
 In addition, we see other applications of price dependent preferences in the literature: Shafer \cite{shafer1974} showed the possibility of relating price dependent preferences to non-transitive preferences and Balasko \cite{balasko2003b} demonstrated the equivalence of a temporary financial equilibrium model with an Arrow-Debreu economy where preferences are price dependent.

 Greenberg et al. \cite{gsw} first proved the existence of a competitive equilibrium in a large economy with price dependent preferences and a finite number of commodities.
 In \cite{gsw}, the authors considered a large production economy with non-convex preferences.
 They reformulated the production economy as a three-person game and applied Debreu's social equilibrium existence theorem to obtain a Walrasian equilibrium.
 In their proof, they applied Lyapunov's convexity theorem and Fatou's Lemma in several dimensions.
 In order to utilize Fatou's lemma, Greenberg et al. \cite{gsw} assumed the compactness of the consumption sets, which differs from Aumann's original model.
 Liu \cite{liu} dealt with a coalition production economy based on Greenberg et al. \cite{gsw}.